osvaldsoza/sb-kafka/README.md

 # Kafka
-This a simple tutorial that teaches you how to integrate Kafka with Java and Spring
+This a simple tutorial that teaches you how to integrate Kafka with Java and Spring.
+Two projects(kafka-producer and kafka-consumer) were created.